simulogics/prosperousuniverse-docs/content/tutorials/corporations/_index.md

 ![CORPNP](corpnp.png)

 Select the desired project from the dropdown at the top.
 It will take up a plot on the planet you enter into the line labeled “Location”.
 After indicating a planet name or ID, the planet will appear, and you need to click the desired plot.
-If you are not satisfied, choose “change selection” in the bottom right and pick a different one.
+If you are not satisfied with your pick, choose “change selection” in the bottom right and pick a different one.
 Lastly, hit “START” at the bottom of the window.

 ![Select project plot](select-project-plot.png)